llpeterson/security/key-distro.md

 A session key is a key used to secure a single, relatively short episode of communication: a session.
-Each distinct session between a pair of participants uses a new session key, which is always a symmetric key for speed.
+Each distinct session between a pair of participants uses a new session key, which is always a secret key for speed.
 The participants determine what session key to use by means of a protocol—a session key establishment protocol.
 A session key establishment protocol needs its own security (so that, for example, an